KansasAcademicDecathlon/playbook/ScoringSoftware.md

 1. From the *Individual Ranking* section, select *Top Scorers By Event*, and click *Export By Individual*.
 1. From the *Team Comprehensive* section, select *Comprehensive Final Team Report*, and click *Export by Team*.

-Review each *Comprehensive Final Team Report* for discrepencies before sending out to coaches.
+Review each *Comprehensive Final Team Report* for discrepancies before sending out to coaches.